The 12 best eyeshadow primers that'll ensure your eye makeup goes the distance

 Do you really need eyeshadow primer?

-If I’m honest, I’d say that all makeup products are nice-to-have wants rather than must-have needs, and how much difference an eyeshadow primer is actually going to make to your routine will depend on a few factors.
-Firstly, are you unhappy with the way your eyeshadow currently sits on your lids and wears throughout the day or night?
+If I’m honest, I’d say that all makeup products are "nice-to-have" rather than must-haves – and how much difference an eyeshadow primer will make to your routine will depend on a few factors.
+Firstly, are you unhappy with the way eyeshadow currently sits on your lids and wears throughout the day or night?
 If the answer to this is no, then it’s probably not worth adding another product to your (probably already overflowing) beauty collection.
-But, if you’re finding yourself annoyed when you look in the mirror during the day and find that your eyeshadow is creased, patchy, faded or has ended up anywhere other than your lids then I’d say you should give an eyeshadow primer a try.
-Eyeshadows (especially big, fancy palettes) can be expensive, and often it’s much cheaper to invest in a primer that’ll help them to work better than splashing out on alternative versions.
+However, if you find yourself annoyed when you look in the mirror during the day and see your eyeshadow is creased, patchy, faded or has ended up anywhere other than your lids, I’d say you should give an eyeshadow primer a try.
+Eyeshadow (especially in big, fancy palettes) can be expensive, so it's often much cheaper to invest in a primer that’ll help them last longer than splashing out on alternative versions.

 Do you rub in eyeshadow primer?

 The skin around our eyes is super delicate, as it’s naturally thinner than the skin on the rest of our faces and doesn’t have as many oil glands to keep it soft and supple.
-Because of this, you should never rub your eyes in any capacity – not to apply products like eyeshadow primer, and not even when you’re tired.
-Treat the eye area instead like delicate silk, being careful not to pull or tug at the skin.
-We want our eyeshadow primer to sit on top of the skin on our eyelids rather than sink into it, so there’s no need to rub to apply it.
-Simply smooth it on either with an applicator if it comes with one, or your ring finger if not, and softly blend.
+Because of this, you should never rub your eyes in any capacity – not to apply products like eyeshadow primer or the best eye cream, not to remove makeup and not even when you’re tired.
+Instead, treat the eye area like delicate silk, being careful not to pull or tug at the skin.
+We want eyeshadow primer to sit on top of the skin on our eyelids rather than sink into it, so there’s no need to rub it in.
+Simply smooth it on, either with an applicator if it comes with one, or your ring finger if not, and then softly blend.

 What does primer do for eyeshadow?

-In our opinion, it’s a useful add-on to eyeshadow, but whether or not you appreciate its benefits will depend on things like whether you have naturally oily or hooded lids, as well as the eyeshadows you’re using.
-Some shadows will have been formulated to have brighter pigment and better staying power than others, even without the addition of a primer.
+In our opinion, it’s a useful add-on to your eyeshadow, but whether or not you appreciate its benefits will depend on things like whether you have naturally oily or hooded lids, as well as the eyeshadows you’re using, for example.
+Some shadows are formulated to have brighter pigment and better staying power than others, even without the addition of a primer.

-“Whether you need an eyeshadow primer depends on your personal preference,” Di Meo adds.
-“If you want your eyeshadow to stay as vibrant and as crease-free as possible throughout the day then an eyeshadow primer will help lock in the pigment.”
+“Whether you need an eyeshadow primer depends on your personal preference,” Di Meo confirms.
+“If you want your eyeshadow to stay as vibrant and as crease-free as possible throughout the day, then an eyeshadow primer will help lock in the pigment.”

 Should you match your eyeshadow primer to your skin tone?

-‘When I shop for an eyeshadow primer, I prefer colourless or neutral shades,” adds Di Meo.
-“Tinted primers can enhance the vibrancy of layered eyeshadow colours, but if unsure, opting for a colourless primer is a safe choice.”
+"When I shop for an eyeshadow primer, I prefer colourless or neutral shades,” Di Meo adds.
+“Tinted primers can enhance the vibrancy of layered eyeshadow colours, but if [you're] unsure, opting for a colourless primer is a safe choice.”

 What is the best primer for dry eyelids?

 If you have naturally dry skin around the eyes, which can be caused by things like your skin type, allergies or wearing contact lenses, then you probably find that eyeshadow can cling in patches or flake off.
 In this case, you’ll want to choose an eyeshadow primer formula that focuses on hydrating and smoothing the area.
-“There are lots of different eye shadow primers for all different purposes, and you need to pick the right texture for you,” advises Hammer.
-“Creamy is great for dry lids, whereas if you have oily lids, you may want a thicker more mattifying texture.”
+"There are lots of different eye shadow primers for all different purposes and you need to pick the right texture for you,” Hammer confirms.
+"Creamy is great for dry lids, whereas if you have oily lids, you may want a thicker more mattifying texture."

 Jess Beech